 Julia has had an active trial practice in Centre County and all of the surrounding counties, and has been exposed to a wide variety of judges in those counties.
 From these experiences, she has learned what makes a great judge.
 Julia has also successfully represented clients before all three Pennsylvania appeal courts: the Commonwealth Court, Superior Court and Supreme Court.

-For 12 years, Rater has served on the Board of Governors of the Centre County Bar Association.
-She is also Chair of the Association’s Bench-Bar Committee.
-Rater is co-author of Custody Law and Practice in Pennsylvania, published by the Pennsylvania Bar Institute, and frequently writes course materials and serves as Instructor for the Pennsylvania Bar Institute.
+Julia is very active in the Pennsylvania legal community.
+She has served on the Board of Governors of the Centre County Bar Association for 15 years and is chair of the association’s Bench-Bar Committee, which meets regularly with the county judges to address operational issues in the court system.
+Julia is co-author of the handbook “Custody Law and Practice in Pennsylvania,” published by the Pennsylvania Bar Institute, and frequently writes course materials and serves as an instructor for the institute.

 Through her work as a family law attorney, Julia has handled cases involving physical abuse, emotional abuse, drug and alcohol addiction, theft of funds and intimidation of witnesses.
 She is also experienced in landlord-tenant law and real estate law.